Our Trustees

 Hetti is also a member of the People, Nomination and Remuneration Committee.

 Alex was appointed in February 2024.
-With a 20-year career in strategic communications and engagement, she currently advises companies on their social impact strategies.
+With a 20-year career in all facets of communication, from investor relations to government campaigns and video production, she currently advises companies on their social impact strategies.

-At the Social Mobility Commission, Alex was part of the team that launched the Employers Programme – partnering with British business and the third sector to tackle the ‘class pay gap’.
+At the Social Mobility Commission, Alex was part of the team that launched the seminal Employers Programme – partnering with British business and the third sector to tackle the ‘class pay gap’ and change the narrative around socio-economic diversity in the workplace.
 Having worked across three central government departments, and in digital transformation for local government, she brings a deep understanding of policy-making and political dynamics.
-In her most recent role, she led global Diversity, Equity & Inclusion at an international FinTech.
-Her career is dedicated to building fairer workplaces.
+In her most recent role, she led global Diversity, Equity & Inclusion at a FinTech, operating in 10+ territories and spanning 50+ nationalities.
+Her career is dedicated to aligning profit with purpose and ensuring fairer workplaces.

-Alex has been a delegate of the United Nations Commission on the Status of Women for the past four years, the principal intergovernmental body dedicated to the elimination of violence against women and girls.
-She also contributes to think tanks on shaping future policy.
+Alex has been an official UK delegate of the United Nations Commission on the Status of Women for the past three years, the principal global intergovernmental body dedicated to gender equality and the elimination of violence against women and girls.
+She is also founding member of Chief UK, a global network for women executives, and contributes to think tanks on shaping future policy.

 Alex is a member of the Resources Committee.

 Amy was appointed in February 2024.
 She has worked in supported and social housing for more than a decade and brings extensive knowledge of the housing landscape.
 Amy is currently the Director of Strategic Asset Management at Notting Hill Genesis, one of London’s largest not-for-profit housing associations, where she leads programmes to invest in and drive up the quality of their homes.
 Amy is passionately committed to improving opportunities for vulnerable people.
 Prior to her current role, Amy spent many years delivering care, support and temporary housing services, working in both service development and operational leadership capacities.
-She has a special interest in safeguarding and is a member of the Services and Safeguarding Committee at Refuge.
+She has a special interest in safeguarding.

 Amy holds degrees from the University of Texas at Austin and the University of Edinburgh.
 She loves reading, writing and playing recreational team sports enthusiastically if not always very well.
 She and her husband Dominic welcomed their first child, a daughter, in 2023.

-Amy is a member of the Services and Safeguarding Committee.
+Amy is a member of the Services and Safeguarding Committee and the People, Nomination and Remuneration Committee.

 Jeremy has previously served as a Trustee of the Credit Suisse EMEA Foundation and as the Chair of Governors of a state primary school.
 Both roles had a strong education, inclusion and safeguarding focus, Jeremy firmly believes ‘every child matters’.
 Jeremy is strong advocate of diversity, equity and inclusion, with a particular focus on social mobility.
 In his corporate role, Jeremy is a sponsor, supporter and active participant of multiple DE&I, philanthropic and community activities.

-Jeremy is a member of the Audit and Resources Committee.
+Jon a member of the Resources Committee and the Audit and Risk Committee.

 Justin was appointed in February 2024.
 Justin served as the Chief Executive Officer of HelpAge International from 2016 – 2023.
 He led the organisation to champion the rights of older people around the world, develop long term solutions to population ageing and respond to humanitarian emergencies in countries such as Nepal, Ukraine, Syria, Ethiopia and Myanmar.
 He drove the strategic review of the organisation and the development of its current ten-year strategy which launched in 2020.
 This shifted the organisation from a traditional NGO delivery model to working with, through and for a global network of over 170+ organisations in 91 countries.

-Justin is a member of the People, Nomination and Remuneration Committee.
+Justin is the Chair of the People, Nomination and Remuneration Committee.

 Meera was appointed in February 2024.
 Meera is a highly skilled housing development professional with over 35 years’ experience of working in affordable housing development and detailed knowledge of the housing association and council housing sectors.